Hiking My Feelings to Manage Diabetes

 Tell us about Hiking My Feelings.
 How has it helped you manage diabetes?

 Hiking My Feelings was born out of a realization on a training hike during my preparation for my second trek across Catalina Island.
 I was at the summit of Stonewall Peak outside of San Diego, CA and I was so relaxed.
 And I shouldn’t have felt relaxed, not by any “normal” standards.
-I was a recently diagnosed diabetic who just quit two jobs in the span of five months, a now unemployed former breadwinner for our family, with nothing else lined up.
+I was a recently diagnosed person with diabetes who just quit two jobs in the span of five months, a now unemployed former breadwinner for our family, with nothing else lined up.
 I should be stressed, right?
 In times like these, when life had dealt a bad hand in the past, I would jump into a pint of ice cream or drink a whole bottle of wine to myself.
 When I got diagnosed, I channeled my notoriously toxic people-pleasing tendencies into being the best diabetes patient my doctor has ever seen.
 In doing that, eating ice cream for breakfast and a bottle of wine to myself every night couldn’t be part of my life anymore.
 So I realized I had been hiking my feelings instead of eating and drinking my feelings.
 That felt like a revolutionary shift for me, and I still wasn’t satisfied.
 I wanted to know why I was eating and drinking my feelings, to begin with.
-Though these behaviors are socially acceptable in this country and are normalized in TV, movies, books, and magazines, where did they come from?
+Though these behaviors are socially acceptable in this country and are normalized in TV, movies, books and magazines, where did they come from?
 Why had I been doing that?

 As I hiked across the island the second time, I hiked some serious feelings.
-Over the course of six days, I processed the trauma of losing 23 friends in four years, reclaimed the parts of my body that people said were bad or wrong or gross – parts of me I had been striving to change to meet a very narrow standard of beauty in this country and went face-to-face with my inner critic to leave all of my doubts, expectations, fears, and projections out on the trail.
+Over the course of six days, I processed the trauma of losing 23 friends in four years, reclaimed the parts of my body that people said were bad or wrong or gross—parts of me I had been striving to change to meet a very narrow standard of beauty in this country and went face-to-face with my inner critic to leave all of my doubts, expectations, fears and projections out on the trail.
 In doing so, I connected the dots between a sexual assault I survived 13 years ago and how the unresolved trauma from the assault manifested in my body as a physical and mental disease.
 At the end of the hike, I came to understand this beautiful metaphor for all of the hard things I had survived.
 I realized I’ve been walking through life with this invisible backpack on, and it’s full of my trauma.
 I lovingly call it my “traumapack,” and over the course of the hike across this island, I was unpacking it.

 Now, Hiking My Feelings is the name of my book, my speaking + hiking tour, and the movement we are leading to encourage folks to get off the couch and onto the trail.
 We know that as individuals and communities, we are affected by trauma.
 As we’ve been traveling around the United States this year, we see how this trauma is manifesting as a physical and mental disease.
 And of course, thanks to my experience on the trail, we know that spending time outdoors can help us heal.